By Institute for Economics and Peace, Special for USDR

 The tenth edition of the Global Peace Index published today highlights a stark and growing inequality in global levels of peacefulness as the gap between the most and least peaceful countries continues to widen.
 The study, by international think-tank the Institute for Economics and Peace, finds that, while 81 countries improved, the deterioration in another 79 outweighed these gains, meaning that peace declined at a faster rate than in the previous year.
 Despite this some of the most peaceful countries are now recording historically high levels of peace.

 The score for the Middle East and Africa (MENA), the least peaceful region in the world in last year’s report, dropped further as regional conflicts intensified, dragging down global peacefulness.
 So intense is the current concentration of violence and conflict in MENA that, when considered separately, the rest of the world’s average peace levels improved.
-Three of the five biggest declines in peace occurred in the region including Yemen, Libya and
+Three of the five biggest declines in peace occurred in the region including Yemen, Libya and Bahrain.